-The Emergency Shelter for Children is sponsored by Christians In Action, Inc. Open since 1977, the Shelter provides residential care for children and youth, ages birth through 17.
+The Shelter provides residential care for children and youth, ages birth through 17.
 The capacity of the Shelter is 12 children, with 45 days being the maximum length of stay for each child.

 In addition to the basics - food, shelter, clothing and medical care - the Shelter offers a complete recreational program, and children are encouraged to participate in athletic and extracurricular school activities.
 Transportation to area schools and other needed services is provided.